-Week of Nov 14: the (a, b, 0) and (a, b, 1) classes.
+Week of Nov 12: the (a, b, 0) and (a, b, 1) classes.

-Week of Nov 21: aggregate claims and compound distributions, recursive calculation; application to operational risk management.
+Week of Nov 12: aggregate claims and compound distributions, recursive calculation.
+Week of Nov 26: Impact of individual policy modifications on the aggregate payments,

-Week of Nov 28: Impact of individual policy modifications on the aggregate payments, Dec 6: stop-loss insurance on aggregate claims, review topics in the final exam.
+Dec 5: stop-loss insurance on aggregate claims, review topics in the final exam.